The module consists of ten units of study, all of which you should complete. They make up the following three sections.

 Section 1 Managing the Farm for Environmental Sustainability

-This module (Units 1–3) provides material that will help you to appreciate how animal production and environmental sustainability have to be balanced.
+This section (Units 1–3) provides material that will help you to appreciate how animal production and environmental sustainability have to be balanced.
 It focuses on some of the impacts that livestock farming can have on the environment.
 These include changes in plant and wildlife composition in ecosystems, soil erosion, effects on groundwater and surface water quality, and disease hazards for other species.

 Section 2 Ecology, Environment and their Effect on Livestock

-The second module (Units 4–7) examines some of the hazards and impacts of climate change and rising population density.
-It is predicted that the present trend towards urbanization of the world’s population will continue for at least another 25 years.
+The second section (Units 4–7) examines some of the hazards and impacts of climate change and rising population density.
+It is predicted that the present trend towards urbanisation of the world’s population will continue for at least another 25 years.
 Along with this there will be continued growth in horticulture and in the production of crops and poultry around the major towns and cities, as ungulate farming is displaced to more remote areas which are generally less suitable for arable farming.
-This module looks at the effects that these trends are having on the sustainability of livestock farming.
+This section looks at the effects that these trends are having on the sustainability of livestock farming.
 It also examines the parasite hazards associated with climate change, urban livestock farming and keeping companion animals in cities, as well as some of the emerging and re-emerging animal diseases.

 Section 3 Wildlife Biology and Habitat Encroachment

-In the final module (Units 8–10) you will consider the issue of wildlife habitats in relation to livestock production and other forms of agriculture.
+In the final section (Units 8–10) you will consider the issue of wildlife habitats in relation to livestock production and other forms of agriculture.
 There is growing emphasis in farming policy on conserving wildlife species, especially those that are at risk of becoming endangered or rare.
 In the European Union large amounts of financial assistance are now going towards this aim, replacing some of the former commodity-based subsidies.
 Traditionally there has been a need to control unwanted wildlife, and in particular wildlife that transmits diseases to livestock, companion animals and humans.
 This need still exists, but traditional methods are to some extent being replaced by schemes that aim at damage control rather than pest elimination.

 - plant and animal successions occur in changing landscapes